Djennat/Hackathon-DjezzyCodeFest/README.md

 ## 📃 Description

-* We have created a Solidity Smart Contract for this cause and we have used web3, ganache-cli, mocha, to test out our contract.
+* We have created a Solidity Smart Contract for this cause and we have used web3,hardhat, to test out our contract.

 * In the contracts folder, you will find a final solidity contract and the individual modules inside contracts_classified directory.

-* On the Frontend Part we have html,css,javascript and full UI of Genuine Charity App along with Admin Panel in the website folder.
+* On the Frontend Part we have html,css,javascript and full UI of Nour Charity App.

-* Included a test directory with a test file to test all the functions used in the contract by deploying it on ganache and using web3 to utilize the ABI.
+* Included a test directory with a test file to test all the functions used in the contract by deploying it on hardat.

-* Included a sample React Template so that the frontend can be used to include the website along with the test code to make a production app.
+* Included a sample React Template so that the frontend can be used to include the website.

-* Included code to compile the contract and to deploy the contract on the Rinkeby Test Network using the Infuria node module.

 * The website and the test modules are not yet connected and the code is placed in seperate folders.